OpenFrogs/OpenFrogans.JS/README.md

 This method fetches a resource from a Frogans site.
 The `address` parameter is the address of the site, and the `resource` parameter is the path to the resource on the site.

 This is the method you will use most often to fetch resources from Frogans sites.

+#### `submitV5(address: string, resource: string, data: string): Promise<Response>`

+This method submits data to a resource on a Frogans site.
+The `address` parameter is the address of the site, the `resource` parameter is the path to the resource on the site, and the `data` parameter is the data to submit.

+This method is useful if you need to submit data to a site, such as submitting interaction data.

 ### `Site`